Re-emerging to be Celebrated Again

-They say he painted over 2,500 watercolors.
+It is estimated that he painted over 2,500 watercolors.
 Really no surprise there.
-His ease and confidence with the medium are demonstrated through his quick, unmuddied strokes and sparse washes of color.
+His ease with the medium are demonstrated through his quick, confident strokes, and sparse washes of color.

 In a Wall Street Journal article he was described as:

 “A bold colorist who viewed the American landscape through the kaleidoscopic prism of cubism, Mr. Marin conveyed with identical precision and sympathy the nervous angularity of lower Manhattan (“City Movement,” 1940) and the ceaseless turmoil of the waves that break on the coast of Maine (“Outer Sand Island, Maine,” 1936).”